Gary Matthews (matthga01)

 - Born July 5, 1950 in San Fernando, CA USA

 Biographical Information

 Gary Matthews, often called "Sarge" or "The Sarge", was an excellent player who had 16 years in the big leagues.
 He was National League Rookie of the Year in 1973, was named to the All-Star team in 1979, and was 5th in the MVP voting in 1984 when he led the National League in on-base percentage for the division-winning Chicago Cubs.

 He hit .300 for the San Francisco Giants, the Philadelphia Phillies and the Atlanta Braves at various times in his career.
 Braves owner Ted Turner was famously accused of tampering when he tried to entice Mathews to join the Braves before he had officially become a free agent after the 1976 season; Mathews's contract was allowed to stand but Turner was suspended for a year by Commissioner Bowie Kuhn.

 His 2,011 lifetime major league hits put him at # 240 on the all-time list (through 2007), tied with Johnny Mize.
 His 234 major league home runs put him at # 219 (through 2007), tied with Kevin Mitchell.

-Currently (2007) Matthews is a television analyst for the Philadelphia Phillies, holding the job until the end of the 2013 season.
+In 2007 Matthews was a television analyst for the Philadelphia Phillies, holding the job until the end of the 2013 season.